statisticsnorway/statbus/README.md

 [Docker Desktop 4.16](https://docs.docker.com/desktop/release-notes/#4160) and newer now supports Apple M1 (ARM64)

-> New Beta feature for MacOS 13, Rosetta for Linux, has been added for faster emulation of Intel-based images on Apple Silicon.
+> New Beta feature for macOS 13, Rosetta for Linux, has been added for faster emulation of Intel-based images on Apple Silicon.